bluemountaincyber/avoiding-data-disasters/workbook/docs/exercises/exercise5.md

               SensitiveBucket:
                 Type: AWS::S3::Bucket
                 Properties:
                   BucketName: !Join
                     - ''
                     - - 'sensitive-'
                       - !Ref 'AWS::AccountId'
                   OwnershipControls:
                     Rules:
                       - ObjectOwnership: 'BucketOwnerPreferred'
                   VersioningConfiguration:
                     Status: Enabled
                   LoggingConfiguration:
                     DestinationBucketName: !Join
                       - ''
                       - - 'security-'
                         - !Ref 'AWS::AccountId'
             ```

+    5. While we're at it, let's make sure that the block public access settings are in place just in case some defaults were to change in the future (and also to make some assessment tools happy).
+In this case, the `PublicAccessBlockConfiguration` must be included as noted [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#cfn-s3-bucket-publicaccessblockconfiguration).
+We should include all four options (`BlockPublicAcls`, `BlockPublicPolicy`, `IgnorePublicAcls`, `RestrictPublicBuckets`) and set them to `true`.
+That will leave us with this:

+        !!! summary "Starting point"

+            ```yaml
+            AWSTemplateFormatVersion: 2010-09-09
+            Resources:
+              SensitiveBucket:
+                Type: AWS::S3::Bucket
+                Properties:
+                  BucketName: !Join
+                    - ''
+                    - - 'sensitive-'
+                      - !Ref 'AWS::AccountId'
+                  OwnershipControls:
+                    Rules:
+                      - ObjectOwnership: 'BucketOwnerPreferred'
+                  VersioningConfiguration:
+                    Status: Enabled
+                  LoggingConfiguration:
+                    DestinationBucketName: !Join
+                      - ''
+                      - - 'security-'
+                        - !Ref 'AWS::AccountId'
+                  PublicAccessBlockConfiguration:
+                    BlockPublicAcls: true
+                    BlockPublicPolicy: true
+                    IgnorePublicAcls: true
+                    RestrictPublicBuckets: true
+            ```

-    5. To generate this bucket, we must first create a new file with this YAML content.
+    6. To generate this bucket, we must first create a new file with this YAML content.
 Use the following heredoc to write the YAML content to `/home/cloudshell-user/avoiding-data-disasters/MostSecure.yaml`.

         ```bash
         cat <<EOF > /home/cloudshell-user/avoiding-data-disasters/MostSecure.yaml
         AWSTemplateFormatVersion: 2010-09-09
         Resources:
           SensitiveBucket:
             Type: AWS::S3::Bucket
             Properties:
               BucketName: !Join
                 - ''
                 - - 'sensitive-'
                   - !Ref 'AWS::AccountId'
               OwnershipControls:
                 Rules:
                   - ObjectOwnership: 'BucketOwnerPreferred'